-- QSM Study on Effectiveness of Small Teams vs Large Teams presented in the context of "adding team members late in the project" but also captures specific case comparing result on schedule and cost of work with teams ← 5 vs teams >= 20.
+- QSM Study on Effectiveness of Small Teams vs Large Teams presented in the context of "adding" team members late in the project" but also captures specific case comparing result on schedule and cost of work with teams ← 5 vs teams >= 20.
 Result is that you get little schedule compression with large teams, but this is at massive change in cost (5 people vs 20 people).
-Their conclusion is that it perhaps has something to do with the amount of defects produced - much more from large teams. - Create your own project cartoon remember that picture what customer asked for, what project management understood, etc. Here you can create your own. - Article Sliding Toward Success and related tool Project Success Sliders Tool Mike Cohn's approach to working trade-offs between the various constraints on a project. - This American Life NUMMI and how America is slowly learning the lean lesson from Toyota. - Software Development Performance Index.
+Their conclusion is that it perhaps has something to do with the amount of defects produced - much more from large teams. - Create your own project cartoon remember that picture what customer asked for, what project management understood, etc. Here you can create your own. - Article Sliding Toward Success and related tool Project Success Sliders Tool Mike Cohn's approach to working trade-offs between the various constraints on a project. - This American Life NUMMI and how America is slowly learning the lean lesson from Toyota. - Systems Thinking in a Digital World Peter Senge the title says it all.
+Pete is the author of "The Fifth Discipline". - Software Development Performance Index.
 My copy whitepaper-sdpispecifications-v1.pdf.
 This is work that came originally from Larry Maccherone while working with Rally.
 Ideas is to use performance, quality (release ability), predictability, and responsiveness.
-For example: - $\circ\,$ Release ability if team worked on nothing else but close out bugs how long - Responsiveness how long to get in a bug - $\circ\,$ Performance thought put closed work items - Predictability how consistent is our delivery (versatility) - Discussion of remote vs co-location: Martin Fowler with a nuanced discussion on the trade-offs of remote vs co-located people. - The Impact of Agile Quantified A set of data looking at all types of metrics from a dataset of thousands of Teams - Agile Doesn't Work Without Psychological Safety HBR article with some practical ideas on how to encourage psychological safety. - The Most Common Cognitive Bias How to get information out of a system.
+For example: - Release ability if team worked on nothing else but close out bugs how long - Responsiveness how long to get in a bug - Performance thought put closed work items - Predictability how consistent is our delivery (versatility) - Discussion of remote vs co-location: Martin Fowler with a nuanced discussion on the trade-offs of remote vs co-located people. - The Impact of Agile Quantified A set of data looking at all types of metrics from a dataset of thousands of Teams - Agile Doesn't Work Without Psychological Safety HBR article with some practical ideas on how to encourage psychological safety. - The Most Common Cognitive Bias How to get information out of a system.